-First, you need to get yourself to the Norikura Kogen Tourist Information Center by taking a bus from Shin-Shimshima Station or driving.
-From the visitor center, you have to take the “Haruyama”/snow gorge bus up to the Daisekkei (Snow Gorge) bus stop (note that you cannot drive up to the snow walls yourself).
+First, you need to get yourself to the Norikura Kogen Tourist Information Center (bus stop number: K-29) by taking a bus from Shin-Shimashima Station (K-01) or driving.
+From the visitor center, you have to take the Haruyama Bus up to the Daisekkei (Snow Gorge) bus stop (N-40).
+Please note that you cannot drive up to the snow walls yourself.
 Buy the ticket at the visitor center (get a round-trip ticket if you plan on riding the bus back down because its cheaper).